LondheShubham153/kubestarter/KIND_installation.md

-# **Installing Kind Cluster on Ubuntu Using Release Binaries**
+# **Installing KIND Cluster on Ubuntu Using Release Binaries**

-This guide provides step-by-step instructions for installing **Kind (Kubernetes IN Docker)** on an Ubuntu machine using release binaries.
+This guide provides step-by-step instructions for installing **KIND (Kubernetes IN Docker)** on an Ubuntu machine using release binaries.
 KIND allows you to run a single-node or multi-node Kubernetes cluster locally for development and testing.

 ---